How To Use Jupyter Notebooks

 Cells are how notebooks are structured and are the areas where you write your code.
 To run a piece of code, click on the cell to select it, then press

 SHIFT+ENTER or press the play button in the toolbar above.
-Additionally, the Cell dropdown menu has several options to run cells, including running one cell at a time or to run all cells at once.
+Additionally, the Cell dropdown menu has several options to run cells, including running one cell at a time or running all cells at once.

-After your run a cell, the output of the cell’s code will appear in the space below.
+After you run a cell, the output of the cell’s code will appear in the space below.
 To stop running a piece of code, press the stop button.